Practical Hilbert space approximate Bayesian Gaussian processes for probabilistic programming: Introduction

 Sparse GPs are based on low-rank approximations of the covariance matrix.
 The low-rank approximation with $m \ll n$ {\it inducing points} implies reduced memory requirements of $O(nm)$ and corresponding computational complexity of $O(nm^2)$.
 A unifying view on sparse GPs based on approximate generative methods is provided by \citet{quinonero2005unifying}, while a general review is provided by \citet{rasmussen2006gaussian}. \citet{Burt+Rasmussen+vanderWilk:2019} show that for regression with normally distributed covariates in $D$ dimensions and using the squared exponential covariance function, $M=O(\log^DN)$ is sufficient for an accurate approximation.
 An alternative class of low-rank approximations is based on forming a basis function approximation with $m \ll n$ basis functions.
 The basis functions are usually presented explicitly, but can also be used to form a low-rank covariance matrix approximation.
 Common basis function approximations rest on the spectral analysis and series expansions of GPs \citep{loeve1977probability,trees1968detection,adler1981geometry,cramer2013stationary}.
 Sparse spectrum GPs are based on a sparse approximation to the frequency domain representation of a GP \citep{lazaro2010sparse,quia2010sparse,gal2015improving}.
 Recently, \citet{hensman2017variational} presented a variational Fourier feature approximation for GPs that was derived for the Mat{\'e}rn class of kernels.
 Another related method for approximating kernels relies on random Fourier features \citep{rahimi2008random,rahimi2009weighted}.
 Certain spline smoothing basis functions are equivalent to GPs with certain covariance functions \citep{wahba1990spline,Furrer+Nychka:2007}.
 Recent related work based on a spectral representation of GPs as an infinite series expansion with the Karhunen-Loève representation \citep[see, e.g.,][]{grenander1981abstract} is presented by \citet{JSSv090i10}.
+Yet another approach is to present Gaussian process using precision matrix, which is the inverse of the covariance matrix.
+If the precision matrix is sparse, computation taking the benefit of that sparsity can scale much better than $O(n^3)$.
+See, for example, review by \citet{Lindgren+Havard:2022:spde}.